About EGSH

 Most procedures are completed in a single visit to the centre.

-How the Dubai Land Department and GDRFA Dubai Work Together
+How the Dubai Land Department and GDRFA Work Together

-In Dubai, the Dubai Land Department and GDRFA Dubai perform complementary roles in the Golden Residence Permit real estate investor process.
+In Dubai, the DLD and the GDRFA perform complementary roles in the Golden Residence Permit process for real estate investors.
 The DLD is responsible for property registration and issues the key documents that prove ownership and value, including title deeds, eCertificates of Title, property status statement certificates and, via licensed offices, valuation certificates.

-The GDRFA Dubai, in turn, is the authority that issues the Golden Residence Permit through its smart services system and via Amer service centres, basing its decision on the property evidence and eligibility checks.
+The GDRFA is the authority that issues the Golden Residence Permit through its smart services system and via Amer service centres, basing its decision on the property evidence and eligibility checks.

 The process follows three stages, from eligibility confirmation to final residence issuance.